Federal Grant Information

 Students have the right to decline all or part of their Pell Grant offers.
 To preserve future Pell Grant eligibility, a student may choose to return a previously received Pell Grant offer.
 We do not recommend you do this.
 Students may not return any Pell Grant funds from a prior academic award year.

-To decline your Pell Grant, submit a signed written statement clearly indicating you are declining/returning Pell funds for which you were otherwise eligible and that those funds may not be available once the academic year is over to the Financial Aid Office.
+To decline your Pell Grant, submit a signed written statement clearly indicating you are declining/returning Pell funds for which you were otherwise eligible and that those funds may not be available once the aid year is over to the Financial Aid Office.

 Federal Supplemental Educational Opportunity Grant